 - Hit the "Cancel" button on your Instant Pot

-- Add the mixture of ginger, broth, liquid aminos and honey.
+- Add the mixture of ginger, broth, liquid aminos and honey and scrape up any "brown bits" in the pot.
 Close and secure the lid on your Instant Pot, ensuring the valve is set to Sealing.

 - Once the cook time is completed, do a quick release of the steam.